- Software and Platform Studies

 2017 Co-Speaker DFG Graduate School Locating Media, University of Siegen.

-2016 Professor for Digital Media Technologies (W3), Media Studies Department, University of Siegen.
+2016 Professor for Digital Media and Methods (W3), Media Studies Department, University of Siegen.

 2012 – 2016 Assistant Professor (tenured) New Media and Digital Culture, University of Amsterdam.